Charity Law: Technical Issues in Charity Law

 Registered charities alone have a combined annual income of over £74 billion.

 But our open public consultation revealed many charities struggle with a range of technical issues in the law.

 These cause unnecessary expense and prevent charities dedicating their full resources to the public good.

 - the Charity Tribunal

-For charities, recommendations include:
+For charities, recommendations included: